-The geographical breakdown of loans and advances of solo banks and branches is collected from the closing balance belonging to the "Counterparty's country" dimension of tables entitled "M0201 - Breakdown of credit institutions' statistical balance sheet - loans, receivables of loan type and certain other assets" and "M0301 - Breakdown of credit institutions' statistical balance sheet - loans, receivables of loan type and certain other assets - non-financial corporations, households and non-profit institutions supporting households".
-Advances accounting for less than 1% of the loan stock are allocated to the resident counterparty sector; the loan stock of solo banks' foreign branch office is allocated to the SSM sector.
+The geographical breakdown of loans and advances of solo banks and branches is collected from the closing balance belonging to the "Counterparty's country" dimension of tables entitled "M0201 - Breakdown of credit institutions' statistical balance sheet - loans, receivables of loan type and certain other assets" and "M0301 - Breakdown of credit institutions' statistical balance sheet - loans, receivables of loan type and certain other assets" and ertain other assets - non-financial corporations, households and non-profit institutions supporting households".
+The difference resulting from the different classification of loans in the supervisory and statistical balance sheet

+(including advances), which accounting for less than 1% of the loan stock are allocated to the resident counterparty sector.
 The statement by the registered office of counterparties is prepared since 2017, as the underlying detailed statements were introduced from 2017.